cameronpresley/blog/docs/speaking-schedule.md

 # Speaking Schedule
 ## Upcoming Sessions

-### University of North Carolina: Charlotte - Charlotte, NC (Mar 26, 2025) _[more info](https://charlotte-csm.symplicity.com/students/?s=event&ss=ws&mode=form&id=e912ef77bc019314e4cfc18f5df7ea78)_

-- Come learn how to leverage your career & self-development skills as well as technology know-how in various stages of the job interview led by a Professional Problem Solver & Microsoft MVP Developer with over a decade of industry experience!

 ### StirTrek - Colombus, OH (May 2, 2025) _[more info](https://stirtrek.com/)_

 - [Taking a Gamble With Functional Domain Modeling](presentations.md#taking-a-gamble-with-functional-domain-modeling)